User Guide

 Transcribe

-/api/transcribe: whisper_asr / wav2vec2_asr / cnn_lstmAccepts a raw audio file upload.
-The selected model runs inference and returns an Arabic transcript.
+/api/transcribe: whisper_api / whisper / wav2vec2 / cnn_lstmAccepts a raw audio file upload.
+Four models available: Whisper API (cloud, fastest), Whisper Local (best offline accuracy), Wav2Vec2 (fast CTC), and CNN+LSTM (custom experiment).
 Whisper uses auto-regressive beam search; Wav2Vec2 and CNN+LSTM use greedy CTC decoding.
 The result can be copied, downloaded, or forwarded to the Summarize or Search modules.

 Voice Search